chrissnell/crabby/README.md

 ![Crabby latency metrics in Splunk](./images/splunk-latency.png "Crabby latency metrics in Splunk")

 ## PagerDuty
 Crabby can generate incidents based on failed jobs.
-Using the PagerDuty's V2 Events api, crabby will generate an incident for jjobs that result in a 4xx or 5xx response code.
+Using the PagerDuty's V2 Events API, Crabby will generate an incident for jobs that result in a 4xx or 5xx response code.
 See [CONFIGURATION.md](./CONFIGURATION.md) for details on how to configure this storage backend.

 ![Crabby event PagerDuty](./images/pagerduty-incident.png "Crabby event PagerDuty")